Trifur/elasticDataPush/README.md

 ## Dashboards

-From Kibana->Management->Saved Objects
+From Kibana -> Management -> Saved Objects

 Run import and select the json file located under the dashboard directory.
-Thsi will create the index pattern, visualizations, and the dashboard.
+This will create the index pattern, visualizations, and the dashboard.

+## Contributors

+- Cyrill Illi (cyrill.illi@kineticit.com.au)